 Language Problems: Aphasia

 Aphasia has to do with how people process language -- spoken or written -- in their brains.
-A person is just as smart as he was before the stroke, and he can think clearly.
-But he struggles to use or understand language.
+A person is just as smart as they were before the stroke, and they can think clearly.
+But they struggle to use or understand language.
 There are many types of aphasia with different symptoms.